AEP-0132 Linter Rules

 List methods: Method signature

-Section titled “List methods: Method signature”This rule enforces that all List
+Section titled “List methods: Method signature”This rule enforces that all List standard methods have a

-annotation with a value of "parent"
+google.api.method_signature annotation with a value of "parent", as

 mandated in AEP-132.